 As customers expect ever greater levels of convenience and service, these positions are becoming ever more important — and ever more common.
-According to the latest data, the number of part time positions in the US has doubled since 2001 — and that’s even after coming down 20% from their 2009 high point during the Great Recession.
+According to recent data, the number of part-time positions in the US has grown 18% since 2000, with the largest jump happening following the Great Recession in 2008.

 Yet while many companies are fast adopting complete onboarding strategies as part of their employee training practices, all too often those efforts are focused on the full-time professional staff employed in the home office.
 Little if any of that onboarding process is extended to hourly and temporary staff, a typically justified by a common set of concerns: